smyrnakis/raspberry-born/chapters/extra.md

 ### Mount + auto mount at boot

+> The example bellow is for mounting a **network share** folder.
+>
+> To identify and mount a connected USB drive or microSD card, use the command `sudo fdisk -l`.

 #### One-time mount
 Create a directory where you will mount the *network share*:
 ``` bash